SoapDoesCode/Asteria-Launcher/README.md

 # Asteria-Launcher
-## What is Asteria Launcher
+## What is Asteria Launcher?
-Asteria Launcher (Asteria for short) is a custom minecraft launcher written in Python and Node.js (with React) using the Tauri framework.
-Asteria is built for simplicity, compatibility, and improved Minecraft version and mod management.
+Asteria Launcher (Asteria for short) is an **open-source**, custom Minecraft launcher written in **Python** and **Node.js (React)**, built using the **Tauri** framework.
+Asteria is designed for **simplicity, compatibility**, and **enhanced Minecraft version and mod management**.

+## 🚧 Development Status 🚧
+Asteria is currently **in development** and not yet ready for public release.
+This page serves as a placeholder for project updates, documentation, and future development.

+While Asteria is not yet stable, contributions and suggestions are welcome!
+Once development progresses, the repository will be populated with source code, pre-built releases, build instructions, and contribution guidelines.

 ## Features
 * Account management